tvanlaar/tvanlaar.github.io/index.md

 {% capture text %}

-Coming soon: Learn more about the research we're doing in the lab.
+Learn more about the research we're doing in the lab.

 {%
   include button.html